 Spindependence tutors are available to run tailored courses for your group or organisation.

-We are regular visitors to Homerton College where we spend the day sharing our skills and outlook with the Art and Design PGCE students.
+We have been regular visitors to Homerton College where we spend the day sharing our skills and outlook with the Art and Design PGCE students.
 Activities are relevant to their current curriculum but are designed to challenge their boundaries to help them explore different approaches to fibre in the classroom.

 Richard Hickman, PGCE course tutor says: